havanashw/HDOverTest/README.md

 # HDOverTest
-R code for "Testing overidentifying restrictions on high-dimensional instruments and covariates with an application".
+R code for "Testing overidentifying restrictions on high-dimensional instruments and covariates".

 ## Usage